Virginia Beach National Golf Club

 The City is considering a proposal to restore the VB National Golf Course and develop mixed housing types.

-City Council authorized a request for proposals (RFP) for the Virginia Beach National Golf Course in September 2025 following mounting capital expenditures and unsolicited interested from multiple outside parties.
-The RFP was wide advertised for 45 days, closing on Nov.
+City Council authorized a request for proposals (RFP) for the Virginia Beach National Golf Course following mounting capital expenditures and unsolicited interest from multiple outside parties.
+The RFP was issued on Oct.
+12, 2025 and widely advertised for 45 days, closing on Nov.
 21, 2025.

 In total, nine responses were received.
 Four included a housing component and five for new golf course operations.
 Four respondents were shortlisted following a review committee and briefings to City Council in closed session.